S3-working-group/s3-practical-guide/readme.md

 Since Deckset is nice to hack together a quick presentation, but is a bit lacking when it comes to navigating larger presentations, and it's a Mac-Only app, we will move to a more open format in the future.

-There is already a generator for reveal.js, but as of now there's still issues with images, and a few other glitches.
+There is already a generator for reveal.js, but as of now there's still a few small glitches.
 Maybe Multimarkdown and Beamer is also an option for the future.

 [Reveal.js docs](https://github.com/hakimel/reveal.js/blob/master/README.md)